0mods/docsweb/docs/hollowcore/capabilities.md

 description: Saves and syncs any of your data!
 ---

-Have you decided to add a 'mana bar' to the player or add a new 'money' parameter or some other data to all mobs?
+Have you decided to add a `mana bar` to the player or add a new `money` parameter or some other data to all mobs?
 To do this, HollowCore provides a Capability system with automatic data storage and synchronization.

 ## Creating a Capability

-First, inherit from the 'CapabilityInstance' class and add some serializable parameter. (with @Serializable annotation or inherited from 'en.hollowhorizon.hc.client.utils.nbt.INBTSerializable')
+First, inherit from the `CapabilityInstance` class and add some serializable parameter. (with @Serializable annotation or inherited from `en.hollowhorizon.hc.client.utils.nbt.INBTSerializable`)

-Next, add the '@HollowCapabilityV2' annotation with the parameters of the object to which the Capability will be bound to all objects inherited from the specified one.
+Next, add the `@HollowCapabilityV2` annotation with the parameters of the object to which the Capability will be bound to all objects inherited from the specified one.
-The available options are 'Entity', 'BlockEntity', 'Level'.
+The available options are `Entity`, `BlockEntity`, `Level`.
 Alternatively, you can create an interface and specify it as a target, so that all objects that implement that interface will have this Capability.

 #### Example